zenodraft/zenodraft/README.md

 # make sure you have the access token available as the
 # environment variable ZENODO_ACCESS_TOKEN

-# create a new draft deposition in a new collection:
+# create a new, draft deposition in a new collection:
 zenodraft deposition create in-new-collection
 1234567

-# upload a local file
+# upload a local file, e.g. yourfile.zip
 zenodraft file add 1234567 yourfile.zip

 # create some metadata file in Zenodo metadata format, e.g.